 Consistent with New Jersey’s other anti-discrimination and anti-retaliation laws, the SAFE Act expressly forbids employers from discriminating or retaliating against employees who exercise their rights under the SAFE Act and provides a range of available damages, which include civil penalties, lost wages, and attorneys’ fees.

-This legal alert was written by Flaster/Greenberg Shareholder Adam E. Gersh.
-To learn more about complying with the SAFE Act or to address other labor and employment issues, please contact Michael D. Homans or Adam E. Gersh, or any member of Flaster/Greenberg’s Labor & Employment Practice Group.
+This legal alert was guest-written by Adam E. Gersh.
+To learn more about complying with the SAFE Act or to address other labor and employment issues, please contact Michael D. Homans.